 - It’s both vegan and gluten free, thanks to the ingredients used, and not needing any eggs or dairy.

 The texture is moist and fluffy in the middle and has a tender crumb.
 It’s pleasantly sweet and full of warming spices like cinnamon and nutmeg.

 I always end up baking two loaves at a time and it’s a competition between my friends and family as to who gets the second loaf!

-How to make applesauce bread
+How do you make applesauce bread?

 - Salt– Enhances the sweetness!

 - Unsweetened applesauce– Be sure to use unsweetened applesauce or one that has no added sugar.
 You can also use homemade applesauce.

 - Apple cider vinegar– As this recipe has no eggs, vinegar works with the baking soda to replicate the same qualities an egg would.

 - Oil of choice– Coconut oil, vegetable oil, or any mild flavored oil can be used.